-We study a system of ordinary differential equations that are linked by parameters and are subject to boundary conditions that depend on parameters.
+We study a system of ordinary differential equations linked by parameters and subject to boundary conditions depending on parameters.
 We assume certain definiteness conditions on the coefficient functions and on the boundary conditions that yield, in the corresponding abstract setting, a right definite case.
-Then the existence of the eigenvalues and completeness of eigenfunctions are well understood.
 We give results on location of the eigenvalues and oscillation of the eigenfunctions.